conko1/hm_api/README.md

 # How to run this project using Docker-Compose for local development

-Follow these steps to run the provided `docker-compose.yml` on a machine that does not have Docker installed.
-If you have docker installed skip Step 1.
+Follow these steps to run the provided `docker-compose.yml`.

 ## 1. Install Docker Desktop